Our Lady of the Lake University: History

 Our Lady of the Lake University was the first San Antonio institution of higher education to receive regional accreditation.
 It has been accredited by the Commission on Colleges of the Southern Association of Colleges and Schools since 1923.
 In 1927, it became the third Texas school to be approved by the American Association of Universities.

 As part of its mission to provide education to those with limited access, the university introduced the Weekend College concept at the San Antonio campus in 1978.
 OLLU began offering "weekend degree" programs at Lone Star College–North Harris in 1986.
 The Houston program would move to the Lone Star College–University Center in 2012, and construction would be completed on its stand-alone campus, located off Beltway 8 near Interstate 45, in 2018.
+Beginning July 2026, OLLU would vacate its stand-alone Houston campus and relocate back to the Lone Star College–University Center.

 In 2008, the university began a partnership with school districts in the Rio Grande Valley that would eventually evolve into its satellite campus in La Feria, Texas.

 University president Tessa Martinez Pollack resigned on March 1, 2013.
 She began her presidency in 2002.
 Her resignation followed what the San Antonio Express-News characterized as "months of tumult in which students and faculty protested Pollack's decision to eliminate a dozen degree majors, including religious studies and Mexican-American studies, which some considered at the core of the Catholic school's mission and identity."
 Jane Ann Slater served as interim president until Diane Melby was appointed to the post in July 2015.

 On May 27, 2021, Melby announced her intention to retire after the 2021–22 school year in an open letter to the OLLU community.
 A search committee for her successor was formed, and Abel A. Chávez was chosen as the university's 10th president.
 Chávez began his tenure in July 2022.